by John Salt - Updated May 2021

-I still consider the Blade mCX to be one of the most important and influential RC helicopters to have hit the micro indoor heli market in the past 8 years.
+I still consider the Blade mCX to be one of the most important and influential RC helicopters to have hit the micro indoor heli market in the past decade.
 This little heli has, and continues to introduce so many people to the hobby in an inexpensive and more importantly - fun successful way.

 Despite the low cost, the quality and durability are very good.
 This is certainly not a piece of junk that will end up in the trash after several weeks of flying.
 Properly cared for, the mCX will offer years of flying fun.

 In the hundreds of e-mails I get from people who have E-flite's mCX, no one has ever said anything truly bad about it.
 It is easy to fly, the quality is better than pretty much anything else in this segment, it is light weight, and parts are flexible making it very hard to damage even with some pretty aggressive crashes.

 The best thing about the Blade mCX is the fact it appeals to such a wide range of RC enthusiasts.
 From the first timer who has never picked up the controls to a radio controlled device before, up to the advanced RC helicopter or fixed wing pilot wanting a fun way to keep flying indoors when the outside weather is less then ideal.